improbable-research/keanu/docs/docs/lorenz-example.md

 1. The calculation of the most probable values of X, Y and Z are within an acceptable tolerance of the actual coordinates.
-2. We reach our maximum timesteps.
+2. We reach our maximum timestep.

 Place all of the following code inside a loop that describes these conditons: